vladblindu/stringer/README.md

 ## Stringer cli - usage

-The cli tool scans for strings.json files in your application and generates separate language files that are saved (by default) in the **"public"** directory under the **"locales"** subfolder
+The cli tool scans for strings.json or for **component**.strings.json files in your application and generates separate language files that are saved (by default) in the **"public"** directory under the **"locales"** subfolder

 The **strings.json** files should have the following format: